Kihumba/private-/Phase-C/PHP-Learning-Outcomes/Curriculum/Module 8 - Introduction to HTTP Concepts, Forms, Sessions and Web Services/README.md

 **Summary:**
 The learning outcomes expected of a fellow that has covered this module are as follows:
-- Understanding of fundamental concepts of HTTP and how the web works (Request-Response Life Cycle).
+- Fundamental concepts of HTTP and how the web works (Request-Response Life Cycle).
-- Apply htaccess for URL routing.
+- Application of  htaccess for URL routing.
-- Understanding Web Service Architecture and how to build RESTful web services using PHP.
+- Web Service Architecture and building RESTful web services using PHP.
-- Understand RESTful API Design using Slim.
+- RESTful API Design using Slim.
-- Understand Server Side Session Handling and Cookies in PHP.
+- Server Side Session Handling and Cookies in PHP.

 The following are the Outputs, Knowledge, Behaviors, and Beliefs for Introduction to HTTP Concepts, Forms, Sessions and Web Services.